ps-pat/ps-pat.github.io/pages/blog/post_throwing-macro-julia.md

 ```

 Instead of the expected `ErrorException`, we get a `LoadError`.
 This might
 easily become an issue.
-For instance, it prevent `@test-throws` from doing its
+For instance, it prevent `@test_throws` from doing its
 job:

 ```julia-repl